-The Hospital currently employs interest rate swaps to convert the variable interest rate on \$30,000 (Note 10(e)) of its bank loans to a fixed interest rate.
-The interest rate swaps are employed in order to eliminate variability in future interest cash flows.
-The swaps are measured at fair value until settled.
+The Hospital currently employs interest rate swap to convert the variable interest rate on \$30,000 (Note 10(e)) of its bank loans into a fixed interest rate.
+The interest rate swap is employed in order to eliminate variability in future interest cash flows.
+The swap is measured at fair value until settled.
 The change in fair value of the swap is recorded in the statement of remeasurement gains and losses.